• Skip to primary navigation

 • Quinoa provides an excellent source of protein

-These reasons make quinoa a superfood and it is a versatile ingredient that works well with other recipes as well.
-I regularly make many recipes with quinoa like quinoa pulao, Vegetarian Quinoa Chili and Quinoa Khichdi.
+These reasons make quinoa a superfood, and it is a versatile ingredient that works well with other recipes as well.
+I regularly make many recipes with quinoa, like quinoa pulao, Vegetarian Quinoa Chili, and Quinoa Khichdi.

 Healthy Dosa Ingredients

-While the traditional dosa recipe calls for urad dal and rice and has a fermenting time of 6-10 hours, this high-protein quinoa dosa uses quinoa, oats, lentils and will be ready almost instantly.
+While the traditional dosa recipe calls for urad dal and rice and has a fermenting time of 6-10 hours, this high-protein quinoa dosa uses quinoa, oats, and lentils and will be ready almost instantly.

 Here are the ingredients I have used for this quinoa dosa:

-• Quinoa: I used white quinoa, however you can use other color quinoa as well.
+• Quinoa: I used white quinoa; however, you can use other color quinoa as well.
 Just remember the dosa color will be different depending on the quinoa you use.

 • Rolled oats: These help to give a crispy texture to dosa.